TRedzepagic/RaspberryPI-weather-station/README.md

     PRIMARY KEY (ID)
 );
 ```
-Now i'ts time to setup your user.
+Now it's time to setup your user.
 You can do that by running this command in the mysql shell:

 ```
 CREATE USER 'testuser'@'localhost' IDENTIFIED BY 'testpassword';